MangatH/Election_Analysis/README.md

         f"County Votes:\n")
     print(election_results, end="")
     '''
-    The code for 'f' function can be modified depending on what is the desired outcome that one wants to   print.
+    The print function can be modified depending on what is the desired outcome that one wants to print.

 ## Conclusion:
 Through this challenge, it was found evident that the Candidate 2: Diana DeGette, won the election by receiving 73.8% votes.
 This analysis was possible by using functions such as 'for' to iterate through the data and knowing the total votes.
 Furthermore, using an 'if' function to check certain conditions.
 At the end using the 'print' function to print the results to the terminal.